 About 3.2 million women and 1.68 million men in the 50-plus age group have dry eye syndrome today.
 This frustrating condition can give you itchy, painful, and dry eyes.
-Fortunately, Randa Garrana, MD, the experienced ophthalmologist at Advanced Lasik in Manhattan, New York City, and Long Beach, California, offers dry eyes treatments to give you quick relief that lasts.
+Fortunately, Randa Garrana, MD, the experienced ophthalmologist at Advanced Lasik in Manhattan, New York City, Long Beach, California, and Pasadena, California offers dry eyes treatments to give you quick relief that lasts.
 Book your appointment online or by calling the office nearest you now.

 Dry eye syndrome, often just called dry eyes, is an ocular problem that develops when you don't make enough tears, or when your tears drain too fast.
 You need continual tear presence to create a tear film.
 Your tear film is crucial for eye moisturization and lubrication.
 Without it, you're left with dry eyes as well as other irritating problems.

 The most obvious symptom of dry eye syndrome is chronic dry eyes, but most sufferers also have many other problems, too.
 Common symptoms include:

 You might think that you can't have dry eye syndrome if you often have watery eyes or even frequent eye flooding.
 But that's actually a common problem for dry eye syndrome sufferers.

 The excess tears are just your eyes trying to clean themselves in reaction to the dryness, but these tears are almost all water and lack the components needed to moisturize and lubricate your eyes properly.

 Dr. Garrana offers a wide variety of treatments for dry eye syndrome at Advanced Lasik, ranging from lifestyle changes to surgery.
 Some of the options include:

 Environmental changes include using a humidifier in your home, not smoking, and wearing eye protection like wrap-around sunglasses when you're in dry or windy environments.